 Waipapa Point Lighthouse is a historic lighthouse in this far southwest corner of The Catlins.
 It’s a great spot for a walk along the scenic sand dunes and rugged coastline.
 You can go marine wildlife watching and might be able to spot sea mammals and several types of birds.
-Waipapa Point Lighthouse is definitely a photogenic place with the surrounded scrub and steps leading to the red door of the lighthouse.
+Waipapa Point Lighthouse is definitely a photogenic place with the surrounding scrub and steps leading to the red door of the lighthouse.
 Although the lighthouse is not open for public access, there are enough things to explore which you will read in this blog post.
 All in all a great spot to add to your Catlins itinerary to soak up some history, have a walk along the coast and if you’re lucky spot some wildlife.

 How to get to Waipapa Point Lighthouse

-From Invercargill it’s a 45 minute drive to Waipapa Point along a sealed road.
-Along the Fortrose Otara road you will see a sign pointing towards Waipapa Point lighthouse which is then only a 4km each way detour from the highway.
+From Invercargill it’s a 45-minute drive to Waipapa Point along a sealed road.
+Along the Fortrose Otara road, you will see a sign pointing towards Waipapa Point lighthouse which is then only a 4km each way detour from the highway.

-The road stays sealed all the way to the spacious car park which has toilet facilities and sign boards which tell you where to go.
+The road stays sealed all the way to the spacious car park which has toilet facilities and signboards which tell you where to go.

 Watch this video from our visit to Waipapa Point Lighthouse!